The business transformation portfolio (BTP) currently focuses on high complexity change taking place across the

 - Total staff effort including initiative board, team and project manager/business analyst time is more than 100 days

-- Elapsed time from proposal to initiative completion is over 6 months
+- The elapsed time from proposal to initiative completion is over 6 months

-- Major impacts on or major behaviour change from students and/or external customers
+- There will be major impacts on or major behaviour change required from students and/or external customers

-- Major impacts on the work processes of the business area and/or any ripple effect on work processes of other business areas
+- There will be major impacts on the work processes of the business area and/or any ripple effect on work processes of other business areas

-- Major impacts on the work processes of suppliers, partners or other external stakeholders
+- There will be major impacts on the work processes of suppliers, partners or other external stakeholders

-- Major impacts on the organisational structure of the business area and/or any ripple effect on the organisational structure of other business areas
+- There will be major impacts on the organisational structure of the business area and/or any ripple effect on the organisational structure of other business areas

-- More than five key stakeholders, each representing a group of people with different needs either internal or external to the organisation
+- There are more than five key stakeholders, each representing a group of people with different needs either internal or external to the organisation

-- Limited knowledge of the technology, especially if not in house and not easily available
+- There is limited knowledge of the technology, especially if not in house and not easily available

-- Software applications and business processes where limited knowledge or documentation exists
+- It involves software applications and business processes where limited knowledge or documentation exists

-- IT platform infrastructure that is complex, including middleware, operating systems, systems software
+- It involves IT platform infrastructure that is complex, including middleware, operating systems, systems software

-- Key systems with more than one interface, data exchange with external sources or data of a sensitive nature
+- The key systems have more than one interface, data exchange with external sources or data of a sensitive nature

-- Multiple suppliers (internal or external solution providers) working together to provide a solution
+- Multiple suppliers (internal or external solution providers) are working together to provide a solution

-- High risk of major impact to reputation and/or downstream systems/processes if errors were found in the solution being implemented
+- There is high risk of major impact to reputation and/or downstream systems/processes if errors were found in the solution being implemented

-- Other initiatives with dependencies on the outputs from this initiative
+- Other initiatives have dependencies on the outputs from this initiative

 If any of the above criteria are relevant to a new initiative, please complete the Business transformation proposal template (Word, 38 KB) articulating an initial description of the improvement idea.